Agent Runtime

 skillNameis provided, tries a FlexSearch-based orchestrator match; otherwise falls back to LLM selection across skills. - Injects the task description into a skill's default argument (or

-input) when arguments are missing. - Routes execution to the appropriate subsystem (claude/code/interactive/mcp/orchestrator/dbtable) and forwards any args/promptReader overrides.
+input) when arguments are missing. - Routes execution to the appropriate subsystem (claude/code/mcp/orchestrator/dbtable) and forwards the prompt text.

 - Returns the subsystem's result along with the chosen review mode.